andreia-oca/p2im/docker/README.md

 * The `Dockerfile` that builds the image
 * A `Makefile` for convenience
-* A configuration file to run P2IM on a real-world firmware named "Console"
+* A configuration file to run P2IM on a real-world firmware

 To build the image navigate to the `docker/` directory and run `make`:
 ```